-Eggplant can be a temperamental plant to grow.
-But it’s also a plant that, once established, will keep giving and giving all season long.
+I love growing eggplant in my vegetable garden, and even though it can be a temperamental plant to grow, once it’s established it will keep giving and giving all season long.

 When we have a produce drawer overflowing with eggplant, Polpette di Melanzane is the number one dinner requested by my kids.